Underground Locating & Detection

 Electromagnetic Pipe Locators

 Electromagnetic pipe locators operate by locating either a background signal or by locating a signal introduced into the utility line using a transmitter.
 The EM pipe locators consist of a transmitter and a receiver.
-The transmitter when is direct connected to a conductive pipe or tracing wire emits radio frequency electromagnetic signals chich are traced above ground by a receiver capable of detecting such signals.There are three (3) sources of background signals which can be produced.
-A utility line acts like a radio antenna, producing electrons which can be picked up with a receiver (Radio frequency).
-Current carrying conductors have a 60HZ signal associated with them.
-This signal occurs in all active current power lines regardless of voltage.
-Utilities in close proximity to power lines or used as grounds may also have a 60HZ signal which can be picked up with a receiver (Electromagnetic).
+The transmitter, when directly connected to a conductive pipe or tracing wire, emits radio-frequency electromagnetic signals that are traced above ground by a receiver capable of detecting such signals.
+There are three (3) sources of background signals that can be produced.
+A utility line acts like a radio antenna, producing electrons that can be picked up by a receiver (radio frequency).
+Current-carrying conductors have a 60-Hz signal associated with them.
+This signal occurs in all active current power lines, regardless of voltage.
+Utilities in close proximity to power lines or used as grounds may also have a 60-Hz signal that can be picked up by a receiver (electromagnetic).

 Electromagnetic Pipe and Cable Locating Effectiveness: